drshahizan/software-engineering/proposal/submission/sec01/Curiousity/readme.md

 <hr style="border:0.5px solid gray;height:0.5px;">

 ### 2. Background:
 Events are an essential part of the Kolej Tun Dr. Ismail (KTDI) college.
-However, the current process of event preparation and post-activity processes is time-consuming and less productive.
+However, the current process of event preparation, registration, and post-activity processes is time-consuming and less productive.
 The KTDI Event Management System is designed to solve the problems and inconveniences faced by stakeholders in activity preparation and improve the effectiveness of event preparation.

-One of the issues faced by stakeholders is the problem of event dates crashing, which occurs due to the manual event preparation process.
+One of the issues faced by JKM KTDI is the problem of event dates crashing, which occurs due to the manual event preparation process.
 Our proposed system addresses this challenge by introducing a calendar for annual events.
-This feature enables KTDI Student Residential College Committee (JKM) to plan and schedule their events for the year in advance, avoiding scheduling conflicts and allowing for the allocation of resources accordingly.
+This feature enables KTDI Student Residential College Committee (JKM) to plan and schedule their events for the semester in advance, avoiding scheduling conflicts and allowing for the allocation of resources accordingly.
 With the calendar for annual events, JKM KTDI can quickly identify which dates are already reserved and which are available, making it easier to plan and organise events in a systematic manner.

-The stakeholders are required to go through a laborious process of seeking approval from multiple parties through paperwork.
-For instance, the JKM KTDI has to manually fill in the programme approval form to reserve locations and facilities in KTDI, followed by obtaining approvals from the programme director, fellow KTDI, and KTDI principal, and finally submitting the proposal to Student Affairs.
-Our system aims to simplify this process by managing all necessary documents for each activity with just a click of the mouse.
-By using a paperless method, the system can promote environmental protection and prevent the loss or destruction of physical documents.

-Additionally, the stakeholders need to conduct multiple meetings to ensure team progression, which can be time-consuming.
+Additionally, JKM KTDI and KTDI staff members need to conduct multiple meetings to ensure team progression, which can be time-consuming.
 The KTDI Event Management System helps by enabling the assignment of tasks and tracking progress, thus reducing the number of long and tedious meetings held.
 Furthermore, the system allows for post-event reporting, providing a centralised platform for storing event photos.
 Hence, ensuring that KTDI events' management is accurate, efficient, and productive.

+Furthermore, JKM KTDI is required to manually compute the merit points of KTDI students, which determines their active quota for priority in booking the hostel for the upcoming semester.
+However, this process is time-consuming and prone to human errors during calculation.
+The KTDI Event Management System alleviates this burden by automatically updating the accumulated merit points, thereby simplifying the tasks of JKM KTDI members involved in determining the active quota.

+On the contrary, students often encounter difficulties in finding college events due to the overwhelming number of events being shared on social media platforms like WhatsApp and Telegram.
+This flood of information makes it challenging for students to distinguish between different events.
+However, with the KTDI Event Management System, students gain access to a centralized calendar where they can easily locate and register for the events they find interesting.
+This system eliminates the need for students to engage in laborious tasks of scrolling through countless events organized by various clubs or colleges.

 In summary, the KTDI Event Management System proposal seeks to address the challenges associated with the current manual event management process by introducing a modern, organised, and user-friendly solution that provides measurable benefits and enhances the overall experience of all stakeholders.
 The proposed system has the potential to make the event management process more streamlined and manageable, leading to more successful and enjoyable events.